-Collector has one main method collect(): it let the policy perform (at least) a specified number of step n_step or episode $n_episode$ and store the data in the replay buffer.
+collect () is the main method of Collector: it let the policy perform (at least) a specified number of step n_step or episode n_episode and store the data in the replay buffer.

 Why do we mention at least here?
 For multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.